xlucn/cpass/Readme.md

 - `icon`: Icons for folder and files.

-  You can specify fancy icons like (below is the Meterial Design Icons I use, they are not default)
+  You can specify fancy icons like (below is the Material Design Icons I use, they are not default)
   ```
   [icon]
   dir     = "󰉋 "